jorop/landscaping-docs/docs/README.md

 - Import GIS raster and vector data to create Landscapes or Open Worlds
 - Supported file formats are GeoTiff, ASCII, HGT, Shapefile
 - No preprocessing of data necessary
-- No limit because of full tiled landscape support (World Composition)
+- No limit because of full tiled landscape support (World Composition and World Partition)
 - Create props from every UE4 object and Marketplace content
 - Automate procedural foliage instantiation for World Composition
 - Works offline without restrictions